divadnauj-GB/shadowfi/README.md

 cd -
 ```

-3. Create a conda environmet with the necesary packages
+3. Create a conda environmet with all the necesary packages

 ```bash
 conda create -n SHADOWFI python=3.11